wleng2001/ECM-External_Computer_Monitor/README.md

 or download as a zip file on the github webpage.

+In the version is added update module for, which you can install required apps and library <a href="https://github.com/wleng2001/UPM-UPdate_Module_for_app">here</a>.

 Next you must check, that you have python, psutil and pyserial library download.
 You can check it by writting the information in terminal:

 #### `python3 --version` to check if you have python